 Directors Emeriti of the Max Planck Institute for Human Development

 Since it was founded in 1963, several generations of Directors have led the Max Planck Institute for Human Development.
 Currently, four former Directors are active at the Institute: Jürgen Baumert, Wolfgang Edelstein, Karl Ulrich Mayer and Gerd Gigerenzer.
 This section provides an insight into their current projects and roles.
-More information on the Institute’s history and a chronology are available here.
+More information on the Institute’s history and a chronology are available at the page history of the Institute.

 Prof. Dr. Jürgen Baumert was Director of the Center for Educational Research from 1996 to 2010.
 Since his transition to Emeritus status, he has taken on a number of consultancy roles – for example, for the German federal government, federal states, and several research institutes and foundations.
 At the same time, he continues to work on research projects with collaborative partners.
 For example, the Berlin Study is evaluating the transition of secondary education in Berlin to a two-track system.
 The study was initiated in consultation with the federal government and the 16 federal states and was run as part of the pilot study for PISA-2012 and PISA-2015.
 The study is being conducted in collaboration with the Leibniz Institute for Science and Mathematics Education in Kiel and the German Institute for International Educational Research (DIPF) in Frankfurt/Berlin.
 The longitudinal component of the Berlin Study is linked to the ongoing longitudinal BIJU study on Learning Processes, Educational Careers, and Psychosocial Development in Adolescence and Young Adulthood, resulting in a multi-cohort design.
 This work is being conducted in cooperation with the DIPF and research partners at the University of Michigan in Ann Arbor (USA).
 Moreover, Jürgen Baumert is collaborating with the Institute of Psychology at the University of Kiel and the Leibniz Institute for Science and Mathematics Education in evaluating the bilingual State Europe Schools of Berlin.